Melody-Lisa/roll-resin/README.md

 [View the live project here.](https://blissboost-079490cc3274.herokuapp.com)

-This is the documentation for BlissBoost - a social media site aimed towards spreading positivity in all aspects of life.
-The site has been built using HTML5, CSS3 with materialize templating, MongoDB and Python with Jinja templating for the Milestone 3 backend development project for Code Institute's web development diploma.
+This is the documentation for Roll & Resin - an ecommerce site aimed towards selling tabletop accessories.
+The site has been built using HTML5, CSS3 with bootstrap templating, Python and Django with a relational database stored with ElephantSQL.

 ******